dergigi/dergigi.github.io/bitcoin/lessons/ch0-02-introduction.md

 The 21 lessons are structured in bundles of seven, resulting in three chapters.
-Each chapter looks at Bitcoin through a different lens, extracting what lessons can be learned by looking at this strange network from a different angle.
+Each chapter looks at Bitcoin through a different lens, extracting what lessons can be learned by inspecting this strange network from a different angle.

 [Chapter 1][chapter1] explores the philosophical teachings of Bitcoin.
 The